 Studying with a mobile app while on the go is one of the best ways to prepare for the test almost seamlessly.
 You can use the downtime you have to improve your knowledge and chances of success.

 This is better than studying with traditional flashcards because the app always sits right on your mobile device.
 If you’re in prep mode, you will be more than tempted to pull out your device and go through a couple of passages.

 I already mentioned that Magoosh has a great mobile app for the MCAT that comes along with the inexpensive online course.

 However, UWorld MCAT is another amazing free app built to teach you the most advanced MCAT concepts.
 It’s available both on iOS and Android, and it has a question bank with over 1900 practice questions with detailed explanations.

-It includes images and graphs to help you absorb the knowledge faster.
-It can also work in flashcard mode, and you can even create your own test comprised of the questions in the app.
-Moreover, it allows you to measure your performance and see how you improved over time.
+Images and graphs will help you absorb the knowledge faster.
+It can also work in flashcard mode, and you can even create your own test composed of the questions in the app.
+It allows you to measure your performance and see how you improved over time.

 If you love studying with flashcards, you can also use the popular Anki App for which students created dozens of MCAT decks you can download here.
 The most popular deck has over 10k flashcards on it and covers all sections of the test.

 Khan Academy serves as a free MCAT resource and is used by the vast majority of students who score above 510.
 Yes, this free course contains a few passages with mistakes, but overall, there’s some excellent knowledge over there, so take advantage of that.